Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation: Abstract

 \section{Abstract}

-Since the introduction of the transformer model by \citet{vaswani}, a fundamental question remains open: how to achieve extrapolation at inference time to longer sequences than seen during training?
-We first show that extrapolation can be improved by changing the position representation method, though we find that existing proposals do not allow \emph{efficient} extrapolation.
-We introduce a simple and efficient method, Attention with Linear Biases (ALiBi), that allows for extrapolation.
-ALiBi does not add positional embeddings to the word embeddings; instead, it biases the query-key attention scores with a term that is proportional to their distance.
-We show that this method allows training a 1.3 billion parameter model on input sequences of length 1024 that extrapolates to input sequences of length 2048, achieving the same perplexity as a sinusoidal position embedding model trained on inputs of length 2048, 11\% faster and using 11\% less memory.
-ALiBi's inductive bias towards recency allows it to outperform multiple strong position methods on the WikiText-103 benchmark.
-Finally, we provide analysis of ALiBi to understand why it leads to better performance.\footnote{We release our code and models at \url{https://github.com/ofirpress/attention_with_linear_biases}}
+Since the introduction of the transformer model by \citet{vaswani}, a fundamental question has yet to be answered: how does a model achieve extrapolation at inference time for sequences that are longer than it saw during training?
+We first show that extrapolation can be enabled by simply changing the position representation method, though we find that current methods do not allow for \emph{efficient} extrapolation.
+We therefore introduce a simpler and more efficient position method, Attention with Linear Biases (ALiBi).
+ALiBi does not add positional embeddings to word embeddings; instead, it biases query-key attention scores with a penalty that is proportional to their distance.
+We show that this method trains a 1.3 billion parameter model on input sequences of length 1024 that extrapolates to input sequences of length 2048, achieving the same perplexity as a sinusoidal position embedding model trained on inputs of length 2048 but training 11\% faster and using 11\% less memory.
+ALiBi's inductive bias towards recency also leads it to outperform multiple strong position methods on the WikiText-103 benchmark. \footnote{Code \& models: \url{https://github.com/ofirpress/attention_with_linear_biases}}